skehlet/hammerspoon/README.md

 There's [another way here](https://stackoverflow.com/a/26492632), but it shows the login screen for a few seconds, I'd prefer just a blank screen.

 I've settled on `pmset displaysleepnow` ([credit](https://apple.stackexchange.com/a/111493)), which just puts the display to sleep.
-You'll need to set _Require password immediately after sleep or screen saver begins_ (a good idea anyway) for it to actually lock the screen.
+You'll need to set _Require password immediately after sleep or screen saver begins_ under System Preferences, Security & Privacy, General (a good idea anyway) for it to actually lock the screen.

 ![Require password immediately after sleep or screen saver begins](L851F.png?raw=true "Require password immediately after sleep or screen saver begins")